jumkid/auth-central/README.md

-# oauth-service
+# auth-service
-a microservice for oauth2 authentication services
+a microservice for authentidationa and authentication services

 # Database Setup
 This is for mysql.
 Please start mysql service first